-Certain companies label their products ‘eco-friendly’, ‘recyclable’, and ‘save energy’, which, however, has confused consumers.
-Some types of environmental performance labelling – including eco-labelling – have, therefore, been standardised using criteria to ensure credibility and impartiality.
+Companies who label their products eco-friendly, recyclable, and save energy only confuse consumers.
+As a result, environmental performance labelling – including eco-labelling – has been standardised to ensure credibility and impartiality.

-As environmental performance labelling, eco-labelling is useful for governments in encouraging sound environmental practices and for businesses in identifying and establishing markets for their environmentally preferable products (GEN, 2004).
-Of the three types of environmental labelling under the International Organization for Standardization (ISO), eco-labelling is classified as Type I, which, in ISO 12024, is awarded in the form of a mark or logo to products or services once a set of criteria is fulfilled (ISO, 2019).
-Type II (ISO 14021) provides a self-declared environmental claim while Type III (ISO 14025) provides such declarations based on the quantified data on life-cycle assessment.
+Eco-labelling, as environmental performance labelling, is useful for governments to encourage sound environmental practices and for businesses to identify and establish markets for their environmentally preferable products (GEN, 2004).
+Eco-labelling is classified as Type I of the International Organisation for Standardisation's (ISO) three types of environmental labelling, which awards a mark or logo for products or services once a set of criteria has been fulfilled under ISO 12024 (ISO, 2019).
+Type II (ISO 14021) provides a self-declared environmental claim, while Type III (ISO 14025) provides such declarations based on quantified data on life cycle assessment.

-Across ASEAN+3 countries, the government initiative on eco-labelling is classified into three categories: (1) with initiatives and maximum implementation, (2) with initiatives but limited implementation, and (3) without initiatives (AIT, 2016).
-The first category applies to Japan, China, Republic of Korea (henceforth, Korea), and Singapore; the second to Thailand, Malaysia, Indonesia, the Philippines, and Viet Nam; and the third to Myanmar, Lao PDR, Cambodia, and Brunei Darussalam.
-Table 1 lists the complete status of government initiative on eco-labelling in ASEAN+3 countries.
+Government eco-labelling initiatives across ASEAN+3 countries are classified into three categories: with initiatives and maximum implementation, with initiatives but limited implementation, and without initiatives (AIT, 2016).
+The first category applies to Japan, China, the Republic of Korea , and Singapore; the second to Thailand, Malaysia, Indonesia, the Philippines, and Viet Nam; and the third to Myanmar, Lao PDR, Cambodia, and Brunei Darussalam.
+Table 1 lists the status of ASEAN+3 government eco-labelling initiatives.

 Country | Name of Eco-Label | Year of Adoption | Legal Framework | Number of Certified Product Categories | Authority | Logo of Eco-Label |